OperationalBina/PipeRT2/README.md

 You can easily connect to the RPC server via Python and CLI following the example in the [ZeroRPC's page](https://pypi.org/project/zerorpc/)

 In order to execute pipe events you need to run the `execute` function of the server.
-Arguments to pipe events are passed in a JSON format, for example:
+Arguments to pipe events are passed in a JSON format:
 - for example via python:
     ```Python
     client.execute('start') # no arguments example